How a short sale or foreclosure can impact your credit score

 For example, you can:

-• Improve payment history by paying your bills on time consistently
+- Improve payment history by paying your bills on time consistently and, if possible, in full

 Additionally, after the seven years is up, the derogatory remark will be removed from your credit report.
-This could help open up opportunities for you to get better rates on loans, future mortgages and more.
+This could help your score even further if you have already adopted healthy financial habits.

 Bottom line

 No one wants to go through the process of having their home foreclosed or having to short sale their home, but depending on your financial circumstance, it may be a choice you have to make.
 While it may impact your credit, remember that you can actively build back your credit score by taking actionable steps and planning ahead with tools like Credit Journey®.
-Your financial health is not defined by this one event — the culmination of your choices over time can help put you back on the right track and make future purchases — whether that's a home, car or something else — less taxing.
+Your financial health is not defined by this one event — the culmination of your choices over time can help put you back on the right track.